ktrinkle/geek_off_angular/README.md

 The dotnet CLI tools must be installed for this, and a dotnet restore must be done to ensure all packages are downloaded before migration.

-# Running the API
+# Running the App

-Run the app in debug mode in Visual Studio.
-This will run both the Angular and .NET core apps together.
+The API and UI must be run separately.
+Use ng serve to run the UI, and dotnet run for the API.

 Swagger can be found at the endpoint `/swagger`.
 This only runs in the dev hosting environment.

+# Authentication

+Logins are handled via the standard Microsoft Authentication Library (MSAL).
+Logins are restricted to the Geekoff active directory - contact Kevin Trinkle to obtain a login.

 # Automated tests